 Minoan Ivory Goddess

-This exquisite ivory and gold figurine (museum registration number 931.21.1) has been an icon of the ROM collection since she was acquired in 1931, but she has also attracted huge controversy.
+This exquisite ivory and gold (chryselephantine) figurine has been an icon of the Royal Ontario Museum (ROM) since she was acquired in 1931, but she has also attracted huge controversy.

-When she was bought by the ROM, she was believed to be a rare example of a female bull-leaper from the Minoan civilisation of Bronze Age Crete, and to date to around 1600 BC.
-She was an expensive prize for the new museum, much admired by experts, including Sir Arthur Evans, who had himself discovered the remains Minoan civilisation at the beginning of the 20th century and who named her ‘Our Lady of Sports’.
+When she was bought by the Museum, she was believed to be a rare example of a female bull-leaper from the Minoan civilisation of Bronze Age Crete, and dating to around 1600 BCE.
+She was an expensive prize for the recently-founded Museum and was much admired by experts.
+The most important of these was Sir Arthur Evans, who had himself discovered the remains of the Minoan civilisation at the beginning of the 20th century, and who named the ROM figurine “Our Lady of the Sports”.
 However, within less than a decade questions were raised as to her authenticity.
-With no certain archaeological findspot, and only a vague collection history before she came to the museum, she was condemned by some scholars as a modern forgery, associated with several other `Minoan` figurines made of stone and ivory that appeared on the art market in the early decades of the 20th century.
+With no certain archaeological findspot, and only a vague collection history before she came to the Museum, she was condemned by some scholars as a modern forgery, associated with several other `Minoan` figurines made of stone and ivory that appeared on the art market in the early decades of the 20th century.
 Other scholars defended her on technical grounds, comparing her to Bronze Age ivory fragments recovered from excavations on Crete.

 For many years her fortunes wavered as scholarly opinion castigated and then rehabilitated her.
-She remained on display, but was little publicised.
-Finally, a 2001 article in Archaeology magazine by Dr K. Lapatin, a specialist in chryselephantine antiquities and now Associate Curator at the J. Paul Getty Museum, reached the Canadian press and prompted a reassessment of the display.
+She remained on display but was little publicised.
+Finally, a 2001 article in Archaeology magazine by Dr Kenneth Lapatin, a specialist in chryselephantine antiquities and now a curator at the J. Paul Getty Museum, reached the Canadian press and prompted a reassessment of the display.
 For the first time the doubts about her authenticity were voiced in the gallery label, and the museum visitor was invited to form their own opinion.
-In 2005, when the Bronze Age Aegean gallery was re-opened after renovations, she was not included.
+In 2005, when the Bronze Age Aegean gallery re-opened after renovations, she was not included.

-Throughout the long history and fluctuating fortunes of the goddess, there has been little actual investigative work, and what there was has been directed towards dating her to the Bronze Age.
-The current investigation seeks to open up the stories of the figurine herself, rather than proving a point.
-Standard scientific testing of the ivory is still not an option – it would be impossible to take a sample for a Carbon-14 test that hadn’t been contaminated by more recent conservation treatments without destroying the figure.
-But non-destructive examination of the figure and close study of the techniques of her manufacture may tell us more about how and when she was made.
+Throughout the long history and fluctuating fortunes of the goddess, there has been little actual investigative work, and what has been done has focussed on dating her to the Bronze Age.
+In 2013-2014 Kate Cooper, ROM Rebanks Postdoctoral Research Fellow in Greece & Rome, and Julia Fenn, ROM Conservator, started researching the goddess once again.
+This investigation aimed to examine the stories of the figurine herself, rather than proving a point.
+Standard scientific testing of the ivory is still not an option–it would be impossible to take a sample for a Carbon-14 test that hadn’t been contaminated by more recent conservation treatments without destroying the figure.
+But non-destructive examination of the figure and close study of the techniques of her manufacture can reveal more about how and when she was made.

-Perhaps closer to home, the goddess also speaks to the early history of the ROM itself, showing how Charles Trick Currelly and his staff sought to establish the newly-formed museum as a place of serious research and important collections, able to rival the older, better-known museums in America and Europe.
+Closer to home, the goddess also speaks to the early history of ROM, showing how Charles Trick Currelly and his staff sought to establish the newly-formed Museum as a place of serious research and important collections, able to rival the older, better-known museums in America and Europe.

-This search of museum records and publications reveals the attitudes to the goddess throughout her time in the ROM – from her appearance on the art market in 1930 to the present day.
+This research into ROM records and publications reveals the attitudes to the goddess throughout her time in the Museum–from her appearance on the art market in 1930 to the present day.

-The Goddess in the Museum: the ROM reaction (posted 7th August 2013)
+The Goddess in the Museum: the ROM reaction (August 7, 2013)

 With thanks to Paul Denis (ROM Greek & Roman), Arthur Smith and Irene Wu (ROM Research Library), Nur Bahal (ROM Registration)